dev-human/dev-human/source/about.md

 ## How you can help

 We can't make this project successful without the help of other developers who like to write and produce content.
 Please check the [**contributing**]({{site.url}}/docs/contribute) section to find out more on how you can help.

-## The Future

-We start simple and small, but we have great plans for the future.
-We would love to bring **dev-human** to "real-life" with a printed edition and, who knows, a conference featuring uniquely lightening talks.
-Let's see what we can do, since these things don't happen without a lot of help from collaborators :)